naugehyde/bt-sensors-plugin-sk/README.md

 ### ADVERTISED DATA

 Most supported Bluetooth sensors broadcast (or advertise) their device's data without an explicit connection.
 Some devices broadcast their data encrypted.
-Supported devices with encrypted advertised data will allow you to input the encryption key as a config parameter.
-NOTE: the encryption key is currently stored on the server in plain text.
+Supported devices with encrypted advertised data (Victron devices for example) will allow you to input the encryption key as a config parameter.
+NOTE: the encryption key is stored on the server in plain text.

 ### GATT CONNECTIONS